The Global Local Hire Rate Report

 Built by people who build crews

-KSe Research is the research division of Kalison Studios, a workforce development consultancy with more than 20 years of experience connecting training programs to production employment across nine markets and four continents.
+KSe Research is the research division of Kalison Studios, a workforce development consultancy with more than 20 years of experience connecting training programs to production employment across nine markets and three continents.